yatskevich/grunt-bower-task/README.md

 - Pay attention to what characters you use in RegExp overrides - '.' and '*' has special meaning in regular expressions.
 - If you put `*` as the first entry in `exportsOverride`, it'll match everything, so other rules will be skipped.

-## Contributing
-Please, use `devel` branch for all pull requests.

-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][].

 ## License
 Copyright (c) 2012-2013 Ivan Yatskevich